 our News Fellows

-Publishing great books isn't the only way we're working to promote a greener food system.
-We're also building out a digital presence focusing on the ethical and environmental implications of our broken food production system.
-Helping us report on what's going on, and get out the word on how to become part of the solution, is our team of News Fellows.
+Helping us report on what's going on and get out the word on how to become part of the solution, is our team of News Fellows.
 They're a big part of what allows our publishing company to push for change and we're grateful for their energy, smarts, and activism.

 Nate graduated from Kenyon College in 2014 with a degree in English.
 He's led grassroots environmental campaigns, managed an organic farm, and currently handles communications at a statewide conservation organization in Pennsylvania.
 He likes to bike, read, travel, make music, and take care of his sourdough starter.

-With a black thumb, a bleeding heart, and a great fondness for climate control, -Kate might not be well-suited to traditional agriculture, but cellular agriculture is right up her alley.
+With a black thumb and a bleeding heart, Kate might not be well-suited to traditional agriculture but cellular agriculture is right up her alley.
 After reading an interview with our very own Clare Ellis, Kate started researching clean meat, attended New Harvest’s 2017 conference, and resolved to pursue a career in the cell ag field.
-When she’s not working, she's making lemon tarts, climbing trees with her orange tabby, Vanillacat, or watching black and white movies with her dog, Barnacle.
+When she’s not working, she's making lemon tarts, climbing trees with her orange tabby, Vanillacat, and watching black and white movies with her dog, Barnacle.

 Acadia has had a life-long love affair with plants; she has mapped endemic plant species on the Channel Islands and completed plant surveys deep in the Peruvian rainforest.
 After graduating from Pitzer College with a degree in Environmental Science, she started a four season organic market garden.
 In 2015, Acadia completed a Masters in Land and Water Systems at the University of British Columbia.
 Acadia lives in New Hampshire and grows hops to support locally sourced craft beer in New England.